Global Change Fellowships

 Amanda Darling

-Amanda's research has largely been focused on investigations into the intersection of environmental engineering and public health and serving local and global communities through research on safe water and sanitation.
-Building on the interdisciplinary nature of environmental engineering in relation to public health and global change, her ongoing and proposed research combines knowledge of sewer infrastructure dynamics and epidemiological principles to fill health data gaps in parts of rural Appalachia, where baseline data on infectious disease prevalence and exposure risks are limited.
+Amanda's research largely focused on investigations into the intersection of environmental engineering and public health and serving local and global communities through research on safe water and sanitation.
+Building on the interdisciplinary nature of environmental engineering in relation to public health and global change, her research combined knowledge of sewer infrastructure dynamics and epidemiological principles to fill health data gaps in parts of rural Appalachia, where baseline data on infectious disease prevalence and exposure risks are limited.
 In future work, she hopes to further investigate approaches to mitigate environmental exposures to contaminants in drinking water.

 Advised by Dr. Alasdair Cohen